Tours Education

 Docent-led Tour of Elmwood Cemetery

 This tour presents an overview of Elmwood and Memphis history.
 Buried beneath our trees are people from every walk of life and culture, famous and infamous, Generals, Mayors, Soldiers and perfectly ordinary citizens.
 Students will also learn customs from various cultures and funerary symbolism of the Victorian era.
 The tour is capped off with monument rubbings that students can take home.
-Please allow two hours for a full tour plus rubbings.
+Please allow two hours for a full tour plus monument rubbings.
 Grades 3-12.

 African-American History Tour